samoylenkodmitry/s-a--m.github.io/_posts/2020-10-05-concurrent_skip_list_set.md

 final Video[] sortedEpisodes = allEpisodes.toArray(Video.EMPTY_ARRAY);

 ```
-Almost none of the concurrent stuff is visible to programmer which is a good thing for maintainability and error-proneness.
+Almost none of the concurrent stuff is visible to the programmer which is a good thing for maintainability and error-proneness.

 # Benchmark?

 I'm tested two solutions using Android emulator API 30.
-Here is a results:
+Here are results:

 solution | avg ns | min ns | max ns | # of experiments | sum ns
 --- | --- | --- | --- | --- | ---